 The hardness of 8Cr14MoV is 58-59 HRC, corresponding to the Rockwell C hardness scale.
 This hardness level is high enough to give the 8Cr14MoV blades good edge retention, sharpness and wear resistance.

-8Cr14MoV is a stainless steel but not a high-quality steel.
-To be considered stainless, it would need a chromium content of at least 10.5 – 13% dissolved in austenite or ferrite, depending on the definition (see here), which it fulfills with flying colors.
+8Cr14MoV is rust-free steel but not a stainless steel.
+To be considered rust-free, it would need chromium content of at least 10.5 – 13% dissolved in austenite or ferrite, depending on the definition (see here), which it fulfills with flying colors.

 However, it is not formally a stainless steel according to the hard interpretation of the corresponding definition, since its phosphorus content (so-called iron companion) of 0.035% exceeds the specified limit of 0.025% (see here).